 “You wanna know how to get Capone?
 They pull a knife, you pull a gun.
 He sends one of yours to the hospital, you send one of his to the morgue.
 That’s the Chicago way!
 And that’s how you get Capone.
 Now do you want to do that?
 Are you ready to do that?”

-Today adidas emphatically answers Connery’s questions with "Your future is not mine."
+Today adidas emphatically answers those questions with “Your future is not mine:”

 I watched this magnificent short four times in a row.